Slugging Calculator

 What is a good slugging percentage?

-In Major League Baseball, a slugging percentage above .450 is very good, above .500 is excellent, and above .550 is elite.
-The league average typically falls between .400 and .420.
+In Major League Baseball, a slugging percentage above .450 is considered very good, above .500 is excellent, and above .550 is elite.
+The league average is typically around .400 to .420.
+For youth leagues, expectations vary by age and skill level.

 The theoretical maximum is 4.000, which would require a home run in every at bat.
-In practice, the highest single-season SLG in MLB history is .863, set by Barry Bonds in 2001.
+In MLB history, the highest single-season slugging percentage is .863, set by Barry Bonds in 2001.
+The highest career slugging percentage belongs to Babe Ruth at .690.

 Related Tools